pegros/PEG_LIST/help/sfpegListCmp.md

 actually displayed in the button.
 * the button `title` may also be specified dynamically to display contextual additional information upon hovering (no compact layout preview available for now but PLANNED).
-* the `name` property in the button `typeAttributes` should idenfy the name of the row action to be triggered (which should match one of the actions available in the **sfpegAction__mdt** record referenced in the `Row Actions` property of the current **sfpegList__mdt** record)
+* the `name` property in the button `typeAttributes` should identify the name of the row action to be triggered (which should match one of the actions available in the **sfpegAction__mdt** record referenced in the `Row Actions` property of the current **sfpegList__mdt** record)